RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/10-Other-Query-Flags.md

 * With **set** objects, the "members:" attributes will also be returned.
 * With **route** and **route6** objects both the prefix and the “origin:” attribute are returned as these jointly provide the primary key.
-* No information is returned for **person**, **role** or **organization** objects.
+* No information is returned for **person**, **role** or **organisation** objects.

 ## The “-t” (“--template”) Query Flag

-The “-t” (“--template”) query flag returns a template of the specified object type as shown for each object in the section [RPSL Object Types](../04.RPSL-Object-Types/README.md).
+The “-t” (“--template”) query flag returns a template of the specified object type as shown for each object in the section [RPSL Object Types](../04.RPSL-Object-Types/README.md#rpsl-object-types).

 ## The “-v” (“--verbose”) Query Flag

-The “-v” (“--verbose”) query flag returns a verbose description of the specified object type as shown for each object in the section [RPSL Object Types](../04.RPSL-Object-Types/README.md).
+The “-v” (“--verbose”) query flag returns a verbose description of the specified object type as shown for each object in the section [RPSL Object Types](../04.RPSL-Object-Types/README.md#rpsl-object-types).

 ## The “-q” Query Flag